West Molesey Lease Extension - Free Consultation

 Top reasons for West Molesey lease extension

-Leasehold properties in West Molesey with in excess of 100 years remaining on the lease are often referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the freehold unless savings on ground rent and service charges warrant it.
+Leasehold properties in West Molesey with more than 100 years left on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges justify it.

 Lender Requirement